Yubico/yubikit-android/oath/README.md

 # OATH Module
 The **OATH** module enables applications, such as an authenticator app, to store OATH TOTP and HOTP secrets on a YubiKey, and to retrieve one-time passwords.

-It requires at minimum Java 7 or Android 4.4, future versions may require a later baseline.
+It requires at minimum Java 7 or Android 4.4.
+Future versions may require a later baseline.
 Anything lower than Android 8.0 may receive less testing by Yubico.

 ## Integration Steps <a name="integration_steps"></a>
 ### Download